cakephp/docs/en/tutorials-and-examples/cms/authorization.rst

 Lastly add the following to the ``tags``, ``view``, and ``index`` methods on the ``ArticlesController``::

-    // View and index are public methods and don't require authorization checks.
+    // View, index and tags actions are public methods
+    // and don't require authorization checks.
     $this->Authorization->skipAuthorization();

 Fixing the Add & Edit Actions